sonic-net/DASH/Documentation/dash-hld.md

 These comprise the main dataplane engines and are the core of what are variously called SmartNICs, DPUs, IPUs, NPUS, etc. The actual cores may be ASICs, SoCs, FPGAs, or some other high-density, performant hardware.

 ## Detailed architectures
 ### DASH NOS single DPU on NIC

 ![dash-single-dpu-architecture](images/hld/dash-single-dpu-architecture.svg)

+The figure above highlights the primary SONiC and DASH software stack components and relationships, and will appear as variations within the DASH configurations described below.

 ### DASH appliance architecture
+A DASH "appliance" contains multiple (e.g. six) DASH NIC devices installed as PCIe adaptors in a chassis.
+This chassis nominally only provides power and cooling and network traffic (both customer and infrastructure control) does not traverse the PCIe bus.
+The PCIe bus *can* be used to bootstrap/upgrade cards and perform some platform management functions but is not a participant in steady-state datacenter traffic.
+Each DPU provides its own gNMI endpoint for SDN control.
+This endpoint is reachable inband through the "front-panel" DPU traffic ports via L3 routing.
+In other words, the SDN controller can reach the DPU management endpoints over the ToR-to-DPU fabric links.
+In some cases, DPUs might provide separate management Ethernet ports, or PCIe netdevs which can be used for control purposes, in accordance to deployment and security needs.

 #### DASH container state interactions representation

 ![dash-high-level-appliance](images/hld/dash-high-level-appliance.svg)

 #### Low level architecture
 ![dash-appliance-architecture](images/hld/dash-appliance-architecture.svg)

 ### DASH smart switch architecture
+A DASH "Smart Switch" is a merging of a datacenter switch and one or more DPUs into an integrated device.
+The "front-panel" network interfaces of the DPU(s) are wired directly into the switching fabric instead of being presented externally, saving cabling, electronics, space and power.
+There can also be some consolidation of software stacks, for example see [SONiC Multi-ASIC](https://github.com/Azure/SONiC/blob/master/doc/multi_asic/SONiC_multi_asic_hld.md) for how this is accomplished in standard SONiC multi-ASIC devices.
 #### High level architecture

 ![dash-high-level-smart-switch](images/hld/dash-high-level-smart-switch.svg)